openedx/docs.openedx.org/source/community/release_notes/redwood.rst

       internet.

-   -  If you are not using Tutor, you’ll need to install Meilisearch manually (or use the cloud product), and to explicitly set `the related config variables <https://github.com/openedx/edx-platform/blob/aac70563fd8a1492af25ae1b9aa9d14c42b36a18/cms/envs/common.py#L2958-L2969>`_ in the
+   -  If you are not using Tutor, you’ll need to install Meilisearch manually (or use the cloud product) and explicitly set `the related config variables <https://github.com/openedx/edx-platform/blob/aac70563fd8a1492af25ae1b9aa9d14c42b36a18/cms/envs/common.py#L2958-L2969>`_ in the
       CMS as well as set ``MEILISEARCH_ENABLED=true`` in the Course Authoring MFE settings.*